 Universidad Centroamericana Simeón Cañas in San Salvador, El Salvador, run in cooperation with Santa Clara University, is the most service-oriented option for students interested in studying in a Spanish-speaking country.
 Students are required to take Intermediate Spanish II before attending classes in San Salvador.
 This program focuses not only on Spanish but also other disciplines such a theology and philosophy which are taught in English.
 Students can also take several courses which can count toward the Spanish major and minor as well as the Latin American and Latino Studies minor.
 Students live together in a learning community, the Casa de la Solidaridad, along with several Salvadorian students.
 All students take a “praxis” course that requires community service in various locations throughout the semester.
 Contact Dr. André Colombat in International Programs for more information on study abroad in El Salvador.

-There is also a new Summer Program in Granada, Spain.
-This program is for students who need to take SN104, except it will take place in Granada.
-Students need to have completed SN103 and the course will take place during the month of June.
-For more information, please contact Holly Schneider at x5230.
+There is also a Summer Program in Granada, Spain.
+This program is for students who need to take SN104 except it will take place in Granada.
+Students need to have completed SN103 and the course will take place from May 27 to June 25, 2015.
+The cost is $3890 For more information, please contact Holly Schneider at x5230.

 For more information on the fall program in Alcala, contact Dr. Chaffee-Sorace at ext.
 2813 or Dr. André Colombat at ext.
 2930 in International Programs; on Santiago de Chile, or Buenos Aires, contact Dr. Jacome at x2364 or Eleanor Hall at ext.
 2930 in International Programs; and on San Salvador contact Dr. Jacome at x2364 or Renee Harris at ext.
 5050 in International Programs.